GEOS-DEV/GEOS/src/coreComponents/dataRepository/dataRepository.rst

 * **RestartFlags** A strongly typed enum that specifies if the contents of a Wrapper should be written to and/or read from restart files.

+* **ObjectCatalog** A statically initialized factory used for creating new objects in the dataRepository.
+                    See the documentation on :ref:`ObjectCatalog` for more details.

 .. toctree::
    :maxdepth: 1

    Group
+   ObjectCatalog